In memory of all children affected by Sudden Unexplained Death in Childhood.

 SUDC UK aims to help make SUDC predictable and preventable in the future.
 Co-founded by three bereaved mothers, our mission is to raise awareness of SUDC and fund crucial research.

 SUDC UK is an affiliate of the SUDC Foundation, a worldwide organisation whose purpose is not only to promote awareness and advocate for research, but also to support those affected by sudden unexplained or unexpected death.
 The SUDC Foundation provides all services at no cost to over 1000 families across the world.
-Please register with us to recieve helpful information from SUDC UK, access bereavement support from the SUDC Foundation and to be part of the global community of SUDC families.
+Please register with us to receive helpful information from SUDC UK, access bereavement support from the SUDC Foundation and to be part of the global community of SUDC families.

 Please contact SUDC UK for information, fundraising, research and advocacy queries.